 - How can our field respond to mounting anti-international rhetoric and policy?

-- What are the tangible outcomes of international education to the United States?
+- What are the tangible outcomes of international education in the United States?

 - How can you demonstrate that international education is an asset on your campus and in your community?

 - How can you gain key allies in explaining the importance of international education?